From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection: Abstract

 \section{Abstract}

 Today, state-of-the-art deep neural networks that process events first convert them into dense, grid-like input representations before using an off-the-shelf network.
 However, selecting the appropriate representation for the task traditionally requires training a neural network for each representation and selecting the best one based on the validation score, which is very time-consuming.
-In this work, we eliminate this bottleneck by selecting the best representation based on the \gwd~(GWD) between the raw events and their representation.
-It is approximately $200$ times faster to compute than training a neural network and preserves the task performance ranking of event representations across multiple representations, network backbones, and datasets.
-This means that finding a representation with a high task score is equivalent to finding a representation with a low GWD.
+This work eliminates this bottleneck by selecting representations based on the \gwd~(GWD) between raw events and their representation.
+It is about $200$ times faster to compute than training a neural network and preserves the task performance ranking of event representations across multiple representations, network backbones, datasets, and tasks.
+Thus finding representations with high task scores is equivalent to finding representations with a low GWD.
 We use this insight to, for the first time, perform a hyperparameter search on a large family of event representations, revealing new and powerful representations that exceed the state-of-the-art.
-On object detection, our optimized representation outperforms existing representations by 1.9\% mAP on the 1 Mpx dataset and 8.6\% mAP on the Gen1 dataset and even outperforms the state-of-the-art by 1.8\% mAP on Gen1 and state-of-the-art feed-forward methods by 6.0\% mAP on the 1 Mpx dataset.
-This work opens a new unexplored field of explicit representation optimization for event-based learning methods.
+Our optimized representations outperform existing representations by 1.7 mAP on the 1 Mpx dataset and 0.3 mAP on the Gen1 dataset, two established object detection benchmarks, and reach a 3.8\% higher classification score on the mini N-ImageNet benchmark.
+Moreover, we outperform state-of-the-art by 2.1 mAP on Gen1 and state-of-the-art feed-forward methods by 6.0 mAP on the 1 Mpx datasets.
+This work opens a new unexplored field of explicit representation optimization for event-based learning.